ellismarkf/flatten/README.md

 flatten
 ========

 Just a small function that does as the description explains: flattens an arbitrarily nested array of arrays of integers.
 Uses a recursive strategy to handle nesting, and written in a functional style.

-Assumes that arrays only contain integers, not any other primitives.
+This implementation assumes that arrays only contain integers, not any other primitives.
+The logic that decides whether to recursively call the function again is predicated on the presence of a `length` property, which Integers in Javascript do not have.
+Passing an array containing other primitives to the *flatten* function will result in a runtime error.

 ## usage